icco/web-presence-talk/talk/talk.md

 !SLIDE 15seconds smbullets
 # Don't be afraid to contact people

- * Be curtious, offer something in return for their help
+ * Be courteous, offer something in return for their help

 !SLIDE 15seconds
 # But what are you going to talk about?